Radio Flyer poster

 The inciting incident occurs at 13 minutes when The mother marries "The King," who moves in and begins to reveal his true abusive nature toward Bobby.
 The boys' safe world is shattered as Bobby becomes the target of physical abuse..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This shows the protagonist's commitment to Mike and Bobby make the active decision to transform the Radio Flyer wagon into a flying machine.
+This reveals the protagonist's commitment to Mike and Bobby make the active decision to transform the Radio Flyer wagon into a flying machine.
 They choose to believe in the impossible as their only means of escape, committing to the fantasy that will save Bobby., moving from reaction to action.

 The Collapse moment at 84 minutes (74% through) represents the emotional nadir.
 Here, Bobby is beaten so badly he can barely move.
 The "whiff of death" is literal—Bobby faces potential death if he remains.
-The darkest moment: childhood innocence is dying, and conventional rescue has failed completely., illustrates the protagonist at their lowest point.
+The darkest moment: childhood innocence is dying, and conventional rescue has failed completely., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 91 minutes initiates the final act resolution at 80% of the runtime.
 Bobby and Mike complete the Radio Flyer flying machine.
 The synthesis: combining their practical efforts with pure belief.
 Bobby will attempt the flight—choosing the fantasy of escape over the reality of death., demonstrating the transformation achieved throughout the journey.